 Kerry Washington is the queen of finding a new way to have fun with beauty looks.
 Here, she adds gold embellishments to her braids, making this a simple look to recreate at home.

 The ability to experiment with hair lengths is one of the best benefits of cornrows.
-You can go as short or as long without hesitation.
+You can go as short or as long as you want without hesitation.